-Course Description Biology Entry Point: A or B in Higher Biology and preferably Higher Mathematics Theory units-Cells & Proteins and Organisms & Evolution One Investigation Chemistry Entry Point: A or B in Higher Chemistry and preferably Higher Maths Theory-Inorganic Chemistry, Physical Chemistry, Organic Chemistry and Instrumer Analysis Practical- prescribed experiments to be carried out Investigation Project-independent, practical study and report Computing Entry Point: Higher Computing The course has four areas of study: Software design and development Computer systems Database design and development Web design & development Assessment (to be finally confirmed by SQA) External assessment 50% Course assignment 50% English Course Work Literature- study of a selection of literature Creative writing- folio of 2 pieces from a selection of genres Dissertation- of 2,500 words Exam One essay- written in timed conditions (on literature) Textual Analysis - analysis of an unseen text History An in depth study of The Spanish Civil war 1931-39 includes: Why the monarchy was replaced by a Republic in 1931 The problems facing the Republican Governments in 1931-36 The failure of the military coup of 1936 and how it developed into a prolonged civil war The rise of Franco The reason for the Nationalist's victory in 1939 A Dissertation- 4-5000 words Mathematics •
+Course Description Biology Entry Point: A or B in Higher Biology and preferably Higher Mathematics Theory units-Cells & Proteins and Organisms & Evolution One Investigation Chemistry Entry Point: A or B in Higher Chemistry and preferably Higher Maths , Theory- Inorganic Chemistry, Physical Chemistry, Organic Chemistry and Instrumen Analysis Practical- prescribed experiments to be carried out Investigation Project- independent, practical study and report Computing Entry Point: Higher Computing The course has four areas of study: Software design and development Computer systems Potches design and development Database design and developmentWeb design & development Assessment • External assessment 50% Course assignment 50% Drama Entry Point: Higher Drama The course contains a mixture of theory and practice including theatrical history and contemporary live theatre performance.
+Learners will experiment and explore drama and theatre styles and practices through performance based tasks.
+Assessment-no final written exam.
+Learners complete an assignment and dissertation.
+English Course Work Literature- study of a selection of literature Creative writing- folio of 2 pieces from a selection of genres Dissertation- of 2,500 words Exam-One essay- written in timed conditions (on literature) Textual Analysis - analysis of an unseen text History An in depth study of The Spanish Civil war 1931-39 includes: • Why the monarchy was replaced by a Republic in 1931 The problems facing the Republican Governments in 1931-36 The failure of the military coup of 1936 and how it developed into a prolonged civil war The rise of Franco The reason for the Nationalist's victory in 1939 A Dissertation- 4-5000 words